kuma35/thinking-forth-jp/sphinx/chapter4.rst

-The use of logic becomes advisable when the result is not calculable, or when the decision is not complicated enough to warrant a decision table. is devoted to the issue of minimizing the use of logic in your programs.
+The use of logic becomes advisable when the result is not calculable, or when the decision is not complicated enough to warrant a decision table.
+Chapter Eight is devoted to the issue of minimizing the use of logic in your programs.

 In choosing which approach to apply towards solving a problem, give preference in the following order: